 After running an OpenGL Vizserver sessions many times continuously, if the performance of OpenGL Vizserver shows the slowdown considerably, check the shared memory in an OpenGL Vizserver server system.
-This can be done by a ipcs command.
+This can be done by using an ipcs command.

 Usually, an OpenGL Vizserver session removes the shared memory for its use when the session is exited.
-However, there might be cases that the shared memory is not deleted when the session or applications do not exit normally.
+However, there might be cases where the shared memory is not deleted when the session or applications do not exit normally.
 Then it is stacked up and occupied as a long list of active shared memory.
-This might cause the problem of OpenGL
+This might cause the problem in OpenGL

 Vizserver performance.
-The shared memory can be removed by ipcrm command.
-See ipcs(1) and ipcrm(1) man pages for more details.
+The shared memory can be removed by using an ipcrm command.
+See the ipcs(1) and ipcrm(1) man pages for more details.

 An OpenGL Vizserver session uses a message queue and a shared memory segment with keys 0x12340000 to 0x1234FFFF.
-If they are deleted out from while the session is running, the session and applications will no longer be able to communicate it.
-So you need to be careful not to remove the shared memory for currently running session.
+These resources are necessary for the session and applications to communicate.
+Ensure that they are not deleted while the session is running.